ThomasDonath/turbo-rest-node/Readme.md

 ## How to set up for development

 * git clone
-* prepare tsconfig "../tsconfig-global-node.json" with your prefered settings or copy my "./tsconfig-global-node.td.json"
 * npm install
 * make xyz (yes, sorry: I've used the good old make - see the make targets in it)